 Archery in Today’s Time

-Today in modern times, Archery is a sport which includes seven different types namely gun, shooting
+Today in modern times, Archery is a sport that includes five different types:

 Archery in Popular Non-Muslim Countries